hazelcast/hazelcast-jet/site/website/blog/2020-03-02-jet-40-is-released.md

 We are committed to backwards compatibility going forward and any interfaces or classes which are subject to change will be marked as `@Beta` or `@EvolvingApi` going forwards.

+## Wrapping Up

+This is a big release for Hazelcast Jet, and we have many more exciting features in the pipeline (pun intended), including SQL support, extended support for 2PC, improved Serialization support, even more connectors, Kubernetes Operators and many more.
+We will also be aiming to make shorter, more frequent releases to bring new features to users quicker.